Legal Advocacy Unit (LAU)

 Managing Attorney: Will Leiner

 The Mental Health Practice Group advocates for Californians with a mental health diagnosis.
 We work in institutions to keep individuals free from abuse and neglect and protect their legal rights in mental health facilities, including county-funded facilities and state hospitals.
-We work in jails, juvenile facilities and detention centers to improve conditions, eliminate unnecessary isolation and segregation and secure adequate medical and mental health treatment.
-We work to increase community mental health treatment and housing for individuals, to avoid unnecessary institutionalization or homelessness.
-We also work to protect the rights of patients, including to confidentiality, due process and voluntary treatment.
+We work in jails, juvenile facilities, and detention centers to improve conditions, eliminate unnecessary isolation and segregation and secure adequate medical and mental health treatment.

 Pathways to Work

 The Pathways to Work Practice Group provides advocacy services to people experiencing disability-related barriers to employment.
 Through the Client Assistance Program (CAP), we assist people with difficulties seeking or receiving vocational rehabilitation services from the Department of Rehabilitation, independent living centers or other Rehabilitation Act funded programs.
-For more information about the Client Assistance Program (CAP), click here.
 We also assist people with disabilities who receive Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) benefits in addressing barriers in work, such as reasonable accommodations and transportation.
 We do not handle failure to hire or termination cases.

 In partnership with other DRC Practice Groups, our staff also assists individuals with disabilities to obtain meaningful work at a competitive wage in integrated settings.